auth0/go-auth0/EXAMPLES.md

     }

     // The HasNext helper cannot be used with `Log.List` so instead we check the length of the
     // returned logs array.
-When it reaches 0 there are no more logs left to process if len(logs) == 0 {
+When it reaches 0 there are no more logs left to process. if len(logs) == 0 {
         break
     }